Burgundy Rubber Plant Info: How To Grow Ficus Elastica Burgundy

 Rubber trees grow at a relatively fast rate.
 Every few years, in the early to late summer, repotting is beneficial for the plants.

-Mix two parts peat moss and one part potting soil mix with one part sand.
+Mix two parts of peat moss and one part of potting soil mixed with one part of sand.

-Water the plant and place direct sunlight with steady room temperatures.
+Water the plant and place direct sunlight at steady room temperatures.

 Grooming and Maintenance